DeclanRussell/Phenix/README.md

   <img src="https://github.com/DeclanRussell/Phenix/blob/master/images/phenix_red.png" alt="PhenixLogo"/>
 </p>

+## What is Phenix

-Phenix is an open source reat time path tracer built upon Nvidias OptiX API.
+Phenix is an open source real time path tracer built upon Nvidias OptiX API.
 Primarily I am creating this to serve as a testbed for future research but will keep a clean and maintained version for public consumption.
+Its name "Phenix" was chosen because to begin this project I scavenged what I could from a previous project "Helios".
+However Helios has some very ugly code to say the least as we made with under a short deadline.
+Therefore Phenix is metaphorically burning this old ugly code and rising majestically from its ashes.

 ## TODO
 1. Inspector menu - to maintian a list of scene objects